(Last updated: 28 Jan 2026)

 Can Form 1042-S be filed electronically?

-Other entities that file 250 or more forms must file electronically as well.
+Other entities that file 10 or more forms must file electronically as well.
 The IRS will confirm within five business days that the transmission was successful.
-Look at the Specifications for Electronic Filing in IRS Publication 1187 for Tax Year 2019 for guidance.

 There are certain mandatory fields that you must fill in, in order to correctly file a 1042-S but it’s also important to note that you must assign each form a unique 10-digit numeric identifier number for each 1042-S that you prepare.